1. Home

 3. Check your permissions before class:

 1. If using Chrome, please check your Chrome settings to allow webcam and microphone access.
-Make sure that blindsidenetworks and Zoom don’t appear in the “Blocked” category for Mic.
+Make sure that Zoom doesn’t appear in the “Blocked” category for Mic.
 Do the same for Webcam.

 2. Additionally, if you are on a Mac and have the Catalina OS or newer, please follow the steps in this video to allow screensharing.